Snake69/MELGenUtils/Docs/Readme.md

 -----------------

 \
-MELGenKey is written in vanilla JavaScript.
+MELGenUtils is written in vanilla JavaScript.
 No frameworks have been used.
 External libraries have been used only when necessary.\
 \
 \